Ahmed Ezz (businessman): Entrepreneurship

-Ahmed Ezz was born to Lieutenant Abdel Aziz Ezz, and Palestinian Afaf Halawa, in 1959; into a family that had “traded building materials for generations,” according to The Washington Post.
+Ahmed Ezz was born to Egyptian lieutenant Abdel Aziz Ezz, and Palestinian Afaf Halawa, in 1959; and into a paternal family that had “traded building materials for generations” in Egypt, according to The Washington Post.

 At the age of 19, Ezz joined the family business, Ezz Foreign Trade Co. founded in 1959, importing steel.
 In 1989 they went into the ceramic tiles industry, founding Al Ezz for Ceramics and Porcelain - ECAP, known for the Gemma ceramics brand.
 In 1994, Ezz founded Ezz Steel SAE, diversifying into manufacturing of rebars.
 Al-Ezz for Ceramics was listed on the Egyptian Exchange in 1998, and Ezz Steel a year later, while acquiring a 21.5% controlling stake that same year in the state-owned Alexandria National Iron & Steel Company, which was later renamed Al-Ezz Dekheila Steel Company - Alexandria EZDK.
 Today, Ezz owns controlling stakes in these companies through his Al Ezz Group Holding for Industry and Investment.